Sylius/SyliusResourceBundle/docs/configure_your_operations.md

 ## Configure the routes' prefix

-It defines the routes' prefix for your operations.
+It adds a prefix to the path for each operation.

 ```php
 namespace App\Entity;